sudhanshu-gupta-3/TDS-evaluation/Prompt.md

 For classes having fewer than 1,000 images:

 * Use generative synthetic augmentation techniques.
-* Generate realistic synthetic samples to reduce class imbalance.
+* Generate realistic samples to reduce class imbalance.
-* Ensure balanced representation across all sign categories.
+* Ensure balanced images across all sign categories.

 ## Preprocessing Pipeline

-Using Pandas and NumPy, implement a robust preprocessing and validation pipeline that:
+Use Pandas and NumPy to implement a robust preprocessing and validation pipeline that:

 * Detects and removes corrupt image files.
 * Validates annotation consistency.